Skip to main content

 Transplant Psychiatryfellows at transplant rotation

 Organ Transplant is a signature program of URMC, offering liver, kidney and heart transplantation.
-Annually, there are 150-200 transplants in these programs.
+Annually, there are about 200 transplants in these programs.
 In addition, there is a robust VAD program, following over 200 VAD patients.
-Transplant Psychiatry has a full-time consultative presence in these programs.
-The clinical work occurs in inpatient and outpatient settings, and involves candidacy assessments of both recipients and donors, consultative short-term management of psychiatric issues, assessment and management of delirium, and helping patients and families with emotional adjustment when dealing with worsening health and also during recuperation.
-The Fellow will participate in recipient listing and donor evaluation committee meetings.
+Transplant Psychiatry has a full-time consultative presence in these programs; there are three transplant psychiatrists totaling over 1 FTE, as well as a psychologist embedded in the living donor program.
+The clinical work occurs in inpatient and outpatient settings and involves candidacy assessments of both recipients and donors, consultative short-term management of psychiatric issues, assessment and management of delirium, and helping patients and families with emotional adjustment when dealing with worsening health and during recuperation.
+Liaison work is a significant portion of the fellow’s experience, particularly in the heart transplant/VAD programs.
+The fellow will also participate in recipient listing and donor evaluation committee meetings.

 The Medicine In Psychiatry Service (MIPS)Annalynn Gibson, Marsha Wittink, Mark, Mark Oldham, Aspen, on 1-9200